a-n-rose/a-n-rose.github.io/_posts/2018-08-24-mimic-master-pitchcurve-vs-fingerprint.md

 2) 0.15282471566864583

 Hmmmmmmmmmmmm...
 This isn't encouraging.
-Well, to see where developing this game came of any use, check out how I applied my noise cancelling function to increase accuracy of a deep learning classifier <a href="https://a-n-rose.github.io/2018/08/23/noise-how-i-love-you.html">here.</a> To see the hurdles I went through in developing this (so far unsuccesful) game, read on!
+In <a href="https://a-n-rose.github.io/2018/08/29/comparing-prosody.html">this</a> blog post I explore ways to improve my scoring system.
+If you're interested to see how I used tools I developed here elsewhere, check out how I applied my noise cancelling function to increase accuracy of a deep learning classifier <a href="https://a-n-rose.github.io/2018/08/23/noise-how-i-love-you.html">here.</a> To see the hurdles I went through in developing this (so far unsuccesful) game, read on!

 ### The Development Process